ubicloud/ubidon/slides.md

 ???

-- So what's this script I ran at the beginning the talk?
+- The script I ran at the beginning of the talk, in just a few seconds, organizes Mastodon in Ubicloud.
-- It organizes the dependencies and process types of Mastodon as intended by the designers of Ubicloud.
-- By glancing at the web site from what it created, you will be more familiar with how things "should" look.
-- I'll discuss some data models in the networking stack: they are both key to how to organize and secure services for an application, and in detail, among the least consistent implementations among cloud providers.
-- For example: AWS Subnets are zonal, unlike Azure, GCP, and Oracle Cloud, this has deep ramifications.
-- There are other differences that all the clouds have with one another, their consequences fill a stand-alone talk.
-- Though were I to present it, it would bore you to tears.
-- We introduced yet another way of doing things, but hopefully we came up with something nice...said every designer at the time.
+- ...and I want to show you some of the principles of that organization.
+- As is the case in multiple clouds, the way we'll understand the organization is via networking constructs.
+- This is an area where every hyperscaler cloud is quite distinct from the others.
+- Ubicloud, likewise, proposes its own ideas about how to organize networks and what is inside them.

 ---